mRcSchwering/magic-soup/docs/mechanics.md

 Each domain consists of a region of genetic code that defines the domain type itself and several regions that define its further specifications.
 What these specifications are depends on the domain type.
-There are some example transcriptomes in [figures 2](./figures.md#2-transcriptomes).

 _Catalytic_ domains can catalyze one reaction each.
 All possible reactions are defined in the simulation's chemistry (see [Chemistry](#chemistry)).